 A flat fee is the fixed dollar amount a person is charged for a package of health care services provided during a defined period of time.
 Examples would be: an obstetrician's fee covering a normal delivery, as well as pre- and post-natal care; or a surgeon's fee covering surgical procedure along with post-surgical care.
 A flat fee group is the set of medical services (i.e., events) that are covered under the same flat fee payment.
-The flat fee groups represented on this file include flat fee groups where at least one of the health care events, as reported by the HC respondent, occurred during 2015.
-By definition a flat fee groups.
+The flat fee groups represented on this file include flat fee groups where at least one of the health care events, as reported by the HC respondent, occurred during 2016.
+By definition a flat fee group can span multiple years.
+Furthermore, a single person can have multiple flat fee groups.